thin-edge/thin-edge.io/docs/src/architecture/data-model.md

     - alarm text, that carries an alarm message
       - must be UTF-8 encoded
     - severity, that is one of  `critical`, `major`, `minor` or `warning`
-    - `timestamp` (conform to ISO 8601), that indicates when the alarm has occured
+    - `timestamp` (conform to ISO 8601), that indicates when the alarm has occured;
+      when not provided, thin-edge.io uses the current system time as the time of the alarm
     - an alarm can optionally contain additional custom information
   * **behaviour of an alarm:**
     - thin-edge does not store any historical occurrences for alarms